Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** V
 **Duration:** Instantaneous

-Up to six creatures of your choice that you can see within range each regain hit points equal to 2d8 + your spellcasting ability modifier.
+Up to six creatures of your choice that you can see within range each regain Hit Points equal to 2d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, the healing increases by 1d8 for each slot level above 2nd.